Garden-Grow-Turing/.github/profile/README.md

 ## Learning Goals

+- Collaborate and nurture success within a large team of Front end and Back end disciplines.
+- Learn GraphQL as part of a "stretch tech"
+- Refine the methods and curriculum learned throughout both Turing programs, and display our work as a "Capstone"

 ## Known Issues and Limitations

+- As of right now, our DB of vegetables is hand collected data from a handfull of sites.
+Therefore, the selection of vegetables is limited and information may be inaccurate.

 ## Roadmap & Future Development
 ## Garden Grow Team
 - Front End
+  - Ciera DePauw
+  - Josephine Heidepriem
+  - Karim Al-Rashdan
- -
+  - Rae Gebhart
 - Back End
+  - Alex Pitzel
+  - J Seymour
- -
+  - Lacey Weaver
 ## Acknowledgements
 We would like to thank the following individuals for their contributions to Garden Grow:

-Project Mentor - Our project mentor.
+Khoa Nguyen - Our project mentor.
-Project Manager - Our project manager.
+Leta - Our project manager.

 ## Contact
 If you have any questions or feedback, please contact us at ____________.
 We'd love to hear from you!